Recommended Books, Videos, and Resources

 Fixing My Gaze — by Susan R. Barry

-This is the single most recommended book for anyone dealing with amblyopia, strabismus, or binocular vision disorders.
-Dr. Barry, a neuroscientist who herself lived with strabismus for decades, shares her deeply personal journey of gaining stereoscopic vision as an adult through vision therapy.
+This is the most recommended book for anyone dealing with amblyopia, strabismus, or binocular vision disorders.
+Dr. Barry, a neuroscientist who lived with strabismus for decades, shares her personal journey of gaining stereoscopic vision as an adult through vision therapy.

-The book strikes an excellent balance between scientific insight and accessible storytelling.
-It demonstrates that the visual system retains plasticity throughout life and that persistent, dedicated effort can produce lasting improvements in vision at any age.
-Whether you are just beginning to explore treatment options or looking for motivation to continue your training, this book is an invaluable companion.
+The book balances scientific insight with accessible storytelling.
+It shows that the visual system remains plastic throughout life and that persistent, dedicated effort can produce lasting improvements at any age.
+Whether you are just starting treatment or looking for motivation to continue, this book is an invaluable companion.

 Find Fixing My Gaze on Amazon →